sieira/planete/core/backend/README.md

   var module = require('_/module');
 ```

 This can be a little tricky, but think about the logger.
 When you get a new logger, you are writing to the console, whereas when getting the core's logger, you will log according to the current configuration.
-You should use the firs option unless you know what you're doing.
+You should use the first option unless you know what you're doing.

-### Init
-Modules need to register an init() function taking no parameters, that should initialize and expose all it's functionality.

 ### Test
 Every module has to have it's own test folder